mpickpt/mana-doc/docs/source/discovery.rst

     .. option:: --nodes=1

       Request one node to compute on.
-(Max allowed=2 for short nodes)
+(Max allowed=2 for short partitions)

     .. option:: --ntasks=8

-      Number of tasks to run on requested compute resource.
+      Number of tasks (CPU cores) to run on requested compute nodes.

     .. option:: --cpus-per-task=1